 Big guns!
 Among "touring skis", despite what manufacturers' branding might suggest, these are as heavy as you should be considering.
-The Black Crows Corvus Freebird is almost twice the weight of our lightest tested skis and are more than twice the weight of skis our testers use on specialized missions.
+The Black Crows Corvus Freebird is almost twice the weight of our lightest tested skis and is more than twice the weight of skis our testers use on specialized missions.
 Other "backcountry" ski reviews mention just how light the Corvus Freebird is, but then go on to compare it to resort alpine skis and to refer to testing performed inbounds.
 The Corvus Freebird is light, as compared to resort skis.
 Here, we're comparing them to skis for human-powered riding.
 That is how Black Crows pitches them.

 In actuality, as compared to all that is available, these are super heavy touring skis or light resort skis.
-Sure, there is a place on the market (and maybe in your quiver) for skis that bridge the gap between resort and backcountry, but they will be heavy and ill-suited for either application.
+Sure, there is a place on the market (and maybe in your possession) for skis that bridge the gap between resort and backcountry, but they will be ill-suited for either application.
 This is a typical compromise piece of equipment, sitting on the fence separating different worlds.
 Read on for the summary of our largely favorable (once we adjusted to and allowed for the additional weight) experiences.
 Our experiences were favorable enough that we granted the Corvus Freebird our Top Pick award.

 Eight pounds for a pair of backcountry skis is heavy.
-When there are choices on the market that are under five pounds, it is difficult to justify lugging these up giant mountains with your hard earned calories and muscles.
+When there are choices on the market that are under five pounds, it is difficult to justify lugging these up giant mountains with your hard-earned calories and muscles.
 The only justification is downhill performance.
 And lighter skis keep performing better and better.

-All the other skis we tested for 2018-19 are at least a little lighter than the Corvus Freebird.
+All the other skis we tested are at least a little lighter than the Corvus Freebird.
 Earlier in our ski testing, years ago now, we reviewed a few skis even heavier than these.
-Eight-pound skis five years ago were close to average, for human powered skiing.
-But technology just keeps improving and skis get lighter while maintaining reasonable performance.
+Eight-pound skis five years ago were close to average, for human-powered skiing.
+But technology just keeps improving, and skis get lighter while maintaining reasonable performance.
 Of course, as we note extensively in our main comparative article, in our Backcountry Ski Buying Advice, and in each product review, weight does enhance downhill performance, up to a point.
 All else equal, heavier skis are going to go downhill better than lighter skis.
 That means that this Top Pick Corvus Freebird is the best downhill performer in our test.

 Stability at Speed

 Of the major performance attributes, stability at speed is most inverse to weight.
 Mass literally helps stabilize your speed.
 Of course, other attributes enhance stability, but weight is right in the mix.
-As heavy skis (and skis that are very well made, with excellent dimensions and careful attention to materials and assembly) the Corvus Freebird are very stable at speed.
+As heavy skis (and skis that are very well made, with excellent dimensions and careful attention to materials and assembly), the Corvus Freebird are very stable at speed.
 These skis prefer high-speed riding, and track through tough stuff and smooth conditions almost equally as well.
 Of course, resort skis are going to be more stable, but for touring-specific sticks, the Black Crows are very stable.
 On wide-open Teton powder and big Sierra corn faces alike, the mass and long turning radius of the Corvus Freebird will inspire confidence underfoot.
 Size them long to get the full benefit of their stability.

 At high speeds, firm snow performance is more of a stability performance issue.
 For that, see above.
 The Corvus Freebird's stability advantages transfer just fine to fast and firm.
 That mass and the torsional rigidity (likely attributed to the sandwich construction and thick wood core) of the Corvus Freebird make for good hard snow carving capability.
 At lower speeds, usually on steeper and higher consequence terrain, the criteria for hard snow performance change a little bit.
 Stability is less important then than absolute edge hold and relative tip-to-tail edge hold.
 Wide skis require more force to grab hard snow.
-The Corvus Freebird is the widest ski we tested for 2018 and struggles to hold on the hard steeps as well as narrower skis.
+The Corvus Freebird is among the wider skis we tested for 2019-20 and struggles to hold on the hard steeps as well as narrower skis.
 The good news is that the tip-to-tail edge grip distribution is perfectly balanced.
 Tip nor tail seems to grab unnecessarily, and the forces are distributed evenly underfoot.

 We look more closely at steep and firm ski performance in this review.
 This is actually a very common backcountry skiing situation, and one that is high consequence; you need your backcountry skis to grab predictably and reliably in slow, technical, steep, icy skiing.
 In these contexts, the weight and width of the Corvus Freebird could be an issue.
-When one is conditioned to methodical steep skiing, lighter skis come around easier; to a point, of course.
+When one is conditioned to methodical steep skiing, lighter skis come around easier, to a point, of course.

 The best powder skis we test float high in high speed turns and pop in all three dimensions in slower, shorter-radius turns.
-The Corvus Freebird excels in the former but require more work in the latter, while the most versatile powder skis in our review are the Volkl VTA 98.
-These bring a secret sauce of performance attributes that both wiggle and slay.
-The Top Pick for powder touring DPS Wailer 99 aren't as versatile on the downhill as the VTA, and they don't ride fast and steady like the Black Crows, but they do well enough to compete, and they are ridiculously light for scoring miles of vertical in a day.
+The Corvus Freebird excels in the former but require more work in the latter.
+The most versatile powder skis in our review bring a secret sauce of performance attributes that both wiggle and slay.
+The dedicated powder boards, though, don't handle non-powder skiing as well as the Top Pick Corvus Freebird.

 No skis, overall, ride tough stuff as well as the Corvus Freebird.
 Weight and width are on the side of the Corvus.
 Smaller skis, even those that aren't that much smaller or lighter, get pushed around.

 For the discerning downhill skier with energy to spare on the uphill, these big guns are worth considering.
 If you are looking for skis to use both inbounds and out, first see above for our warning on this strategy and then consider the Top Pick Black Crows Corvus Freebird.
 In total, these are just too heavy to score near the top of the heap.
 No amount of downhill performance will overcome those additional pounds for the average human-powered skier.
 For the occasionally human-powered skier, especially one that prefers absolute downhill performance, the Corvus Freebird might be just the ticket.

 — Jediah Porter